 Three Tips to Protect Your Brand

 A company’s brand is one of its most important assets for any business large or small.
 It can be difficult to build up a strong brand and it can take years of hard work and investment, but it only takes a moment for that brand to be damaged or destroyed.

 Protecting brands isn’t just marketing’s responsibility.
 Brand equity can be lost in an instant, making it everybody’s job to keep brands safe.

 The global pandemic and unrest in our communities has put a massive spotlight on brands big and small.
-Customers and prospects are watching closely how companies respond and likely will make decisions based on how well or poorly brands performed during these unprecedented times.
+Customers and prospects watch closely how companies respond and make purchasing decisions based on how well or poorly brands behave during these unprecedented times.

 A peek inside the marketing curtains.

 Being a marketer goes well beyond cool campaigns, pretty brochures using the correct fonts, colors and imagery.
 Protecting brands is a major responsibility and can be a heavy burden at times.
 Here’s a sampling of the many thoughts that permeate our marketing brains.